alexgibson/alxgbsn.co.uk/_posts/2011-06-06-making-web-content-more-accessible-with-ios-voiceover.md

 Providing textual descriptions for icons
 ----------------------------------------

 It is common to use visual icons to represent actions that buttons perform on mobile devices.
 Icons have the advantage of saving valuable screen space and are often universally understood.
-For assistive technologies, it is still important to provide a textual alternative.
-Take for example the following faux-button that does not contain any inner text.
+For assistive technologies however, it is still important to provide a textual description for the icon.

+In order to hide button text visually on the screen, but not from assistive technology, we can apply a simple `visually-hidden` CSS class like below:

 {% highlight html %}
-<div id="edit-button" role="button"></div>
+<div id="edit-button" role="button" class="visually-hidden">Edit item</div>
 {% endhighlight %}

-Here we must use another piece of HTML markup that is visible to assistive technologies, in order to provide a textual label.

-{% highlight html %}
-<p class="hide" id="edit-label">Edit item</p>
-{% endhighlight %}

-We can then link the button with the textual label using the `aria-labelledby` attribute on our faux-button.

-{% highlight html %}
-<div id="edit-button" role="button" aria-labelledby="edit-label"></div>
-{% endhighlight %}

-In order to hide the textual label visually on the screen, but not from assistive technology, we can position the label off screen.

 {% highlight css %}
-.hide {
+.visually-hidden {
-	position: absolute;
-	top: -20em;
-	left: -200em;
+    text-indent: 100%;
+    white-space: nowrap;
+    overflow: hidden;
 }
 {% endhighlight %}

-When VoiceOver gains focus on the element, it will now read out the label, before describing the role.

 Final Note
 ----------